open-source-labs/Svelvet/src/lib/README.md

 - Write a StoreEditor component to read/update the store (like a spreadsheet).
 This will be necessary to develop deleting/resizing nodes and anchors.
 This can be a brand new file.
 You will want separate the controller to $lib/controllers/storeEditor.ts (already created)
 - Implement the delete functionality on Anchors/Nodes/Edges.
 We probably want the store-editor component to be finished first for testing. file: store.js
 - Think through how you would update the store to allow for functionality to resize a component.
 I have an idea on how to do this but I think this is a learning experience to think through.
+- sanitize user input so that all id's are strings.
+Change types/toString() to reflect that all types are strings now

 ## Motivation